zaphosting/docs/docs/fivem-change-servericon.md

 ---
 id: fivem-change-servericon
-title: FiveM -  Change icon for server list
+title: 'FiveM:  Change icon for server list'
 description: Information on how to change the server icon for FiveM servers from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Change server icon
 ---